Health, Nutrition & Exercise Sciences (HNES)

 HNES 368.
 Biomechanics of Exercise.
 3 Credits.

 Study of the application of the principles of biomechanics and physics to human movement.
 Prereq: HNES 365.
-Restricted to Exercise Science professional majors only.
+Restricted to Exercise Science majors only.

 HNES 370.
 Exercise and Disease.
 3 Credits.